fabiospampinato/tiny-open/readme.md

 # Tiny Open

-A tiny utility for opening a file or a URL with its default application.
+A tiny utility for opening a file or a URL with its default application, or a custom one.

 This uses `open` under macOS, `xdg-open` under Linux, and `start` under Windows.